EEN421/EEN421.github.io/_posts/PowerShell Toolbox: Linting Your Scripts with Invoke-ScriptAnalyzer.md

 <br/>

-That’s why the final tool in this series focuses on PowerShell linting and static code analysis using one of the most important modules in the PowerShell ecosystem:
+That’s why the final tool in this series focuses on PowerShell auditing and static code analysis using one of the most important modules in the PowerShell ecosystem:

-⚡ Meet **Invoke-ScriptAnalyzer** — the PowerShell linter for secure, high-quality automation
+⚡ Meet **Invoke-ScriptAnalyzer** — the PowerShell auditer for secure, high-quality automation

 Invoke-ScriptAnalyzer gives you consistent, secure, and production-ready PowerShell by automatically detecting:
 - Security risks